Setting next year's budget

 Norfolk County Council plays a huge part in people’s lives – ensuring children and young people have the best start in life, protecting vulnerable people, maintaining a safe road system and helping to create a thriving economy.
 We’ll continue to spend over a billion pounds every year providing public services that you, your family and friends use every day.

 Norfolk is facing some big challenges though.
 Our population is growing, people are generally living longer and the type of services that people need is changing.
 And as you know, the cost of living is going up.
 As things become more expensive we also have higher costs, and the amount of money we have coming in isn’t keeping up.

-At the same time the grant that central government gives us has fallen by £189m since 2011 and is expected to fall to zero by 2021.
+At the same time the grant that central government gives us has fallen by £204m since 2011 and will continue to fall in 2019-20.

-In the meantime, we have had to set a budget for 2018/19.
-Even though we are proposing to increase council tax next year, the amount of money we hope to raise won’t be enough to balance our budget.
-This means we have had to make some difficult decisions about how we spend your money.
+There is significant uncertainty about local government funding from 2020-21.
+In the meantime, we will have to set a balanced budget for 2019-20.
+Even though we are proposing to increase council tax next year, the amount of money we expect to raise won’t be enough to balance the budget.
+This means we will have to make some difficult decisions about how we spend your money.

-On 30 October the Council’s Policy and Resources Committee met and reviewed the strategic and financial planning for 2018/19 and agreed a set of budget savings proposals for public consultation.
+The Council’s Committees will meet and review the strategic and financial planning for 2019-20 to agree a set of budget savings proposals for public consultation.